 The Fire Prevention Bureau Deputy Fire Marshal reviews and evaluates business license applications in the City of Spokane for compliance with fire and life safety issues.
 The Deputy Fire Marshal also communicates and coordinates with other regulatory agencies when joint reviews are necessary.

 The Lock Box Rapid Entry System Program is managed by the SFD Fire Prevention Bureau.
 Fire Code requires key lock boxes for quick access where access is unduly difficult or for rapid entry allowing less property damage to occur.
 Owners of businesses and buildings located within the City of Spokane can order lock boxes through the Spokane Fire Department.
-For more information about key lock boxes, please visit the KNOX website.
+View more information about key lock boxes.